vortezwohl/worox/README.md

     }
 </reverse-proxy>
 ```
-The "port" is an Integer type, indicating the port number listened by the proxy server.
-The "max-content-length" is an Integer type, indicating the maximum HTTP message length supported by the proxy server (unit: Byte).
-The "bind" is a Map object that implements proxy by mapping paths to specific HTTP servers.
-The key is the proxy path corresponding to the service, and the value is the HTTP server providing the corresponding service.
-For example, if I have enabled the worox service on my local host's port 80 and accessed http://localhost:80/google-service/api/user, then the worox proxy will forward my request to http://www.google.com/api/user, and after receiving the response, it will forward the response to me, thus completing a request proxy.
+"port" is an Integer, which indicating the tcp port listened by worox. "max-content-length" is an Integer too, which indicating the maximum HTTP message length supported by worox (unit: Byte). "bind" is a Map which mapping paths to specific HTTP servers.
+The key is a proxy path corresponding to a service, and the value is the HTTP server providing the corresponding service.
+For example, if I have enabled the worox service on localhost:80 and send a http request to "http://localhost:80/google-service/api/user", the worox proxy will forward my request to "http://www.google.com/api/user", and after receiving responses, will forward the response to me, thus completing a request proxy.
 ### Eventually the whole conf file looks like this:
 worox.conf
 ```xml